Eoin Morgan: Gus Atkinson a priority for England in second T20 vs New Zealand ahead of World Cup

 Gus Atkinson has been picked in the preliminary squad for the Cricket World Cup but is yet to make his England debut; watch second T20 international live on Sky Sports Cricket from 5.30pm on Friday (first ball at 6pm)

-Eoin Morgan believes it is a priority that England give Gus Atkinson his England debut in their second T20 against New Zealand.
+Eoin Morgan believes it is a priority that England give Gus Atkinson his international debut in the second T20 against New Zealand.

 Atkinson, who has been picked in England's preliminary squad for the Cricket World Cup, is yet to make his international debut after rising to stardom in The Hundred.